MakotoITOH/fish_tracking_Colaboratory/README.md

 # Handling instructions

-## challenge_FTC2024.jpynb
+## challenge_FTC2024.ipynb
 ### for those who want to use it for FishTrackingChallenge2024
-FishTrackingChallenge2024 participants can use this programme to track two videos(development.mp4 and test.mp4) as a baseline.
+FishTrackingChallenge2024 participants can use this program to track two videos(development.mp4 and test.mp4) as a baseline.
 By default, development.mp4 can be analysed.
 If you want to analyse test.mp4, replace the line for specifying the file with the instructions in the comments before running the program.